andrexandre/andrexandre/README.md

-- 👋 Hi, I’m @andrexandre
+- 👋 Howdy, I'm @andrexandre.
-- 👀 I’m interested in coding
+- 👀 I have a keen interest in coding and software development.
-- 🌱 I’m currently learning anything about programming
+- 🌱 I'm in the process of expanding my programming knowledge and skills.
-- 💞️ I’m looking to collaborate on any project that can make me better at coding
+- 💞️ I'm eager to collaborate on projects that can enhance my coding experience.

 <!---
 - 📫 How to reach me ...